aifimmunology/PALMO/README.md

 LongitudinalDynamics `(longitudinalDynamics)` is a platform for anayzing longitudinal data from bulk as well as single cell.
 It allows to identify inter-, intra-donor variations in genes over longitudinal time points.
 The analysis can be done on bulk expression dataset without known celltype information or single cell with celltype/user-defined groups.
 It allows to infer stable and variable features in given donor and each celltype (or user defined group).
 The outlier analysis can be performed to identify techinical/biological perturbed samples in donor/participant.
 Further, differential analysis can be performed to deciher time-wise changes in gene expression in a celtype.

 <br> ![img](vignettes/LongitudinalDynamics-workflow.png) <br>
-Fig.1 General workflow and analysis schema of **LongitudinalDynamics**.
-It can work with longitudinal data obtained from bulk such as clinical, bulk RNAseq, proteomic or single cell dataset from scRNAseq, scATACseq and scADT.
+General workflow and analysis schema of **LongitudinalDynamics**.
+It can work with longitudinal data obtained from bulk such as clinical, bulk RNAseq, proteomic or single cell dataset from scRNAseq, and scATACseq.

 ## <a name="library"></a> Install package and load library